-Universal’s Cabana Bay is a charming retro hotel that is one of the on-site properties at Universal Studios Orlando.
-Located about 20 minutes from the Orlando airport, Universal’s Cabana Bay Beach Resort is a value priced hotel decorated in 1960s decor.
-Families will love the family suites, lazy river and waterslide, and proximity to Universal Studios.
+Cabana Bay is a charming retro hotel that is one of the on-site properties at Universal Studios Orlando.
+Located about 20 minutes from the Orlando airport, Universal’s Cabana Bay Beach Resort is a value-priced hotel decorated in 1960s decor.
+Families will love the hotel’s retro vibe, pools, lazy river, waterslide, family suites, and proximity to Universal Orlando theme parks.

 Upon arrival at Cabana Bay, visitors are taken back in time to a retro resort reminiscent of the beach clubs of the 1960s.
 The lobby is decked out in vibrant colors and the rooms themselves carry on the theme.
 Bright turquoise blue hues mixed with orange are repeated throughout the hotel in case they were missed elsewhere.

-One of the top benefits of staying on property is having access to the Wizarding World of Harry Potter one hour before the theme park opens.
+One of the top benefits of staying on property is having access to early park admission for the Wizarding World of Harry Potter.
+Resort guests can get in one hour before the theme park opens.
 In my opinion, this is a major perk because WWHP gets extremely crowded late in the morning once everyone arrives.

-Cabana Bay has a Universal Orlando ticket desk so visitors can purchase tickets before heading to the park.
-There’s also a Universal Resort store filled with souvenirs in case you can’t make it to the parks.
+Cabana Bay has a Universal Resort ticket desk so visitors can purchase tickets before heading to the park.
+There’s also a Universal Orlando Resort store filled with souvenirs in case you can’t make it to the parks.

-There are several dining options on property, but know that the numerous restaurants of CityWalk are a quick five minute bus ride away.
+There are several dining options on the property, but know that the numerous restaurants of Universal CityWalk are a quick five-minute bus ride away.

 The Hideaway Bar & Grill – This poolside restaurant offers snacks and grilled items for lunch and dinner in a location that’s not too far from anyone’s lounge chair.

-Atomic Tonic – This is the restaurant located at the other pool and it offers salads, wraps, and sandwiches for an afternoon bite.
+Atomic Tonic – This is the restaurant located at Courtyard Cabana Bay pool and it offers salads, wraps, and sandwiches for an afternoon bite.